Academy governance committee (AGC)

 Parent Teacher Association

-Part of our role is to develop relationships between the school, parents and others linked to it and deliver activities and resources that will help support the school.
+Our role is to develop relationships between the school, parents and others linked to it and deliver activities and resources that will help support the school.
 We have a wonderful committee, but we are always welcoming more so if you have any questions about getting involved, please ask one of us or send an email to the address below.

 pta@tworiversschool.org.uk